 Plagiarism and Use of AI tools

-Editorial Board of NJRCS adopts Turnitin Software (with AI features) to ensure that all articles submitted to the journal is free of plagiarism.
+Editorial Board of NJRCS adopts Turnitin Software (with AI features) to ensure that all articles submitted to the journal are free of plagiarism.
 A work will be rejected immediately if the plagiarism checker returns an unsatisfactory result.

 Use of Artificial Intelligence (AI) tools